 Cliff Kamida has over 25 years of experience in interactive media production.
-Prior to joining Alelo as Senior Project Manager for Alelo’s Virtual Cultural Awareness Trainers (VCATs), Mr. Kamida produced computer and video games for Knowledge Adventure and the Walt Disney Company, and was Director of Partner Implementation at NearU Search, a mobile marketing company.
+Prior to joining Alelo, Mr. Kamida produced computer and video games for Knowledge Adventure and the Walt Disney Company, and was Director of Partner Implementation at NearU Search, a mobile marketing company.
 He has also taught courses in Game Design and Game Production Management at National University.
 He received his B.A. in Journalism from the University of Hawaii.

 Director, Client Partnerships

 Beth Merrill is responsible for selling Alelo’s flagship AI avatar-based product, Enskill®, in the U.S. territory.
 She also helps train Alelo overseas reseller teams that cover territories in the Arabian Gulf, Turkey, Scandinavia, Southeast Asia, and Europe.
-Beth brings over 25 years of proven success selling to executives in a B2B environment.
+Beth brings over 25 years of proven success in sales and sales training for executives in a B2B environment.

 THOMAS LYMAN CHUN

 Thomas Lyman Chun is a private investor.
-He served previously on the board of directors of Maxtor Corporation (NYSE) and on the board of advisors of Logitech International S.A.
+He has served on the boards of Maxtor Corporation (NYSE), and Logitech International S.A.
 (NASDAQ).
-He was also a founder and first chairman of the board of the Corporation for Open Systems, a consortium of America’s leading computer and communications companies, and served as an industry spokesman to technology companies and the press in Europe, Asia and the U.S..
-Mr. Chun was a vice president of Tandem Computers (NASDAQ) and SyQuest Technology (NASDAQ) as well as a founder and CEO of several start-ups.
-He holds a BA from Yale, a JD from Harvard, and an MBA from Stanford, and he studied international economics in the doctoral program at the Ecole de Hautes Etudes en Sciences Sociales in Paris.
-He has been a lifetime language learner and has studied French, Spanish, Chinese, Russian, Italian, German and Arabic through a variety of online and classroom methods.
+He was a founder and first chairman of the board of the Corporation for Open Systems, and served as an industry spokesman to technology companies and the press in Europe, Asia and the U.S. He was a VP of Tandem Computers (NASDAQ) and SyQuest Technology (NASDAQ) as well as a founder and CEO of several start-ups.
+He holds a BA from Yale, a JD from Harvard, an MBA from Stanford, and studied international economics in the doctoral program at the Ecole de Hautes Etudes en Sciences Sociales in Paris.
+He is a lifetime language learner and has studied French, Spanish, Chinese, Russian, Italian, German and Arabic through a variety of online and classroom methods.